mkazhdan/TextureSignalProcessing/README.md

 <blockquote><code>% Bin/*/LineIntegralConvolution --in ../TSP.Data/Fertility/fertility.ply</code></blockquote>
 This opens a viewer visualizing a vector-field by performing anisotropic diffusion to simulate line-integral-convolution.
 (To start the iterative solver, press the [SPACE] key.)
 By default, the vector-field used is defined by the (maximal) principal curvature directions.<BR>
 You can also explicitly prescribe the vector-field:
-<blockquote><code>% Bin/*/LineIntegralConvolution --in ../TSP.Data/Fertility/fertility.ply --vf ../TSP.Data/Fertility/harmonic-001.vf --intrinsicVF</code></blockquote>
+<blockquote><code>% Bin/*/LineIntegralConvolution --in ../TSP.Data/Fertility/fertility.ply --inVF ../TSP.Data/Fertility/harmonic-001.vf --intrinsicVF</code></blockquote>
 (The <b>--intrinsicVF</b> flag is required because the vector-field in the file is represented using two intrinsic coordinates per triangle instead of three extrinsic ones.)<BR>
 You can also bypass the viewer and output the line-integral-convolution texture to a file:
 <blockquote><code>% Bin/*/LineIntegralConvolution --in ../TSP.Data/Hand/hand.ply --minimal --out hand.minimal.jpg</code></blockquote>